-The first settlers of the area were farmers who began to arrive in 1818 and building along the river banks.
-Though the town wouldn’t begin for several more years, a man named John Webber built the first house were Rolla would be in 1844.
+The area’s first settlers were farmers who began to arrive in the early 19th century, building along the river banks and working as farmers and miners.
+Although the town wouldn’t begin for several more years, John Webber built the first house in 1844.

-The next year the Frisco Branch of the Southwest Railroad would begin to survey the land for the westward pushing railroad.
-A man named Lieutenant James Abert led the survey and would later become the first professor of Civil Engineering at the Missouri School of Mines.
+The following year the Frisco Branch of the Southwest Railroad would begin to survey the land for the westward pushing railroad.
+Lieutenant James Abert led the survey and would later become the first professor of Civil Engineering at the Missouri School of Mines.

-When the railroad began to be built, a small settlement began to form in 1855 when the railroad erected an office and several warehouses.
+When the railroad began to be built, a small settlement started to form in 1855 when the railroad erected an office and several warehouses.
 Anticipating the coming of the railroad, nearly 600 people moved to the area within six months.
-In 1857, Rolla was made the county seat of Phelps County and the next year the city was officially laid out.
-The town was named when one of the original settlers, formerly of North Carolina favored the name “Raleigh” after his home town.
+In 1857, Rolla was made the county seat of Phelps County, and the following year, the city was officially laid out.
+The town was named when one of the original settlers, formerly of North Carolina, favored the name “Raleigh” after his hometown.
 Other settlers agreed on the name on the condition that it wasn’t spelled that “funny” way and they settled on “Rolla.”

-When Route 66 came through, it replaced Route 14, a gravel road that was difficult to travel in anything but good weather.
+When Route 66 came through, it replaced Route 14, a difficult gravel road to travel in anything but good weather.
 Work began on the concrete slab in 1928, and from Rolla to Lebanon, it was the last piece to be paved in Missouri because of its difficulty.
 The completion was cause for a huge celebration.
-Rolla further improved its image by completing the paving of city streets which connected with the highway.
-In no time, Rolla became a vacation playground as tourist cabins motels, trading posts and fishing camps sprang up.
+Rolla further improved its image by completing the paving of city streets connected with the highway.
+Rolla became a vacation playground in no time as tourist cabins, motels, trading posts, and fishing camps sprang up.

-Today, Rolla continues to be a haven for outdoor adventurers with its proximity to the Current and Jack’s Fork Rivers, Ozark forests, caves, springs and bluffs.
+Today, Rolla is called home to about 20,400 people and continues to be a haven for outdoor adventurers with its proximity to the Current and Jack’s Fork Rivers, Ozark forests, caves, springs, and bluffs.
 The town also provides a rich view of its heritage in its historical buildings and vintage peeks of old Route 66.

-For an interesting look something else altogether, visit the Rolla Stonehenge, a partial reconstruction of the ancient megalith, built by students at the University of Missouri at Rolla.
+For an interesting look at something else altogether, visit the Rolla Stonehenge, a partial reconstruction of the ancient megalith built by students at the University of Missouri at Rolla.

-Continue westward on a scenic drive through several small settlements and resorts that were bypassed by Interstate I-44 many years ago.
-Along this historic stretch, you’ll see the remains of John’s Modern Cabins, built in 1935, the old ghost town of Arlington, the remains of the once popular Stony Dell Resort, Larry Baggett’s Tribute to the Trail of Tears, and more as you make your way to Devil’s Elbow.
+Continue westward on a scenic drive through several small settlements and resorts bypassed by Interstate I-44 many years ago.
+Along this historic stretch, you’ll see the remains of John’s Modern Cabins, built in 1935, the old ghost town of Arlington, the remains of the once-popular Stony Dell Resort, Larry Baggett’s Tribute to the Trail of Tears, and more as you make your way to Devil’s Elbow.